What do you really want to accomplish this year?1

-The point is to make regular progress, even if its on a small handful of meaningful tasks.
-Overtime, those small handfuls add up to much larger results.
+The point is to make regular progress, even if it’s on only a small handful of meaningful tasks.
+Over time, those small handfuls add up to much larger results.

-If you want some ideas about how to structure your time, and your goals in it, see my free guide, How to Budget Your Time: A Guide for Regular, Irregular, and Mixed Schedules.
+If you want some ideas about how to structure your time, and your goals in it, see my complimentary guide, How to Budget Your Time: A Guide for Regular, Irregular, and Mixed Schedules.

 By the time December rolls around, the year will be too far spent to change much of what it involves.
 So, don’t wait.

-Instead, “begin with the end in mind” of what you’d like to have done this year once it is at an end.4
+Instead, “begin with the end in mind.”3 Intentionally decide what you’d like to have done this year once it’s at an end.

 Then, you’ll be ready to start taking deliberate, well-defined steps toward that end.